Calculate Transformation Model Parameters

 2000 National Geodetic Coordinate System CGCS2000 6378137 1:298.257222101

 From the above parameters, it can be seen that the reference ellipsoids and datums of the four coordinate systems are all different.
-Therefore, the coordinate values for the same point on Earth are different in different coordinate systems.
-When it is necessary to convert data from one coordinate system to another, the issue of rigorousness in transformation must first be clarified.
-That is, coordinate transformations within the same ellipsoid are rigorous, while transformations between different ellipsoids are not rigorous.
-For example, transforming geodetic coordinates from the 1954 Beijing Coordinate System to Gauss-Kruger plane rectangular coordinates in the same system is within the scope of the same reference spheroid, and the transformation process is rigorous.
-The transformation from the 1954 Beijing Coordinate System to the 2000 National Geodetic Coordinate System belongs to transformation between different ellipsoids, and there is no single set of completely invariant parameters that can be used everywhere on Earth.
-Therefore, it is necessary to use a transformation model to transform spatial points from one reference ellipsoid datum to another.
-The process of datum transformation is the process of solving for transformation parameters.
-Only after obtaining the transformation parameters and performing the coordinate system transformation under the same ellipsoid datum can the final data conversion be completed; otherwise, the data cannot be correctly converted.
+Therefore, the coordinate values of the same point on Earth vary across different coordinate systems.
+When converting data from one coordinate system to another, it is first necessary to clarify the issue of rigor in the transformation.
+Specifically, coordinate transformations within the same ellipsoid are rigorous, while transformations between different ellipsoids are not rigorous.
+For example, the transformation from geodetic coordinates in the 1954 Beijing Coordinate System to Gauss-Krüger plane rectangular coordinates in the same system falls within the same reference spheroid category, making the transformation process rigorous.
+In contrast, the transformation from the 1954 Beijing Coordinate System to the 2000 National Geodetic Coordinate System involves different ellipsoids, and there is no single set of parameters that applies uniformly across all locations on Earth.
+Therefore, a transformation model is required to convert spatial points from one reference ellipsoid datum to another.
+The process of datum transformation involves solving for the transformation parameters.
+Only after obtaining the transformation parameters and performing the coordinate system conversion under the same ellipsoid datum can the final data conversion be completed accurately; otherwise, the data cannot be correctly transformed.

 Coordinate Transformation Technical Process

-1. Preparation Work: Collect and organize the coordinate data of coincident points used for transformation, analyze and select coincident points for transformation.
-The number of coincident points should meet the requirements; the coincident points should be reliable and of high accuracy; and they should be uniformly distributed to cover the entire survey area.
+1. Preparation: Collect and organize coordinate data of common points for transformation, and analyze and select common points for the conversion.
+The number of common points should meet requirements, and they should be reliable, highly accurate, and evenly distributed to cover the entire survey area.

-2. Calculation of Transformation Parameters: Based on the existing coincident points and transformation requirements, determine the transformation model for parameter calculation.
-During calculation, there should be redundant coincident points, and the least squares method should be used as the constraint condition to calculate the transformation parameters.
+2. Transformation Parameters Calculation: Based on the existing common point results and transformation requirements, determine the transformation model for parameter calculation.
+The calculation should involve redundant common points and use the least squares method as a constraint to compute the transformation parameters.

-3. Accuracy Analysis: Based on the transformation parameters, calculate the coordinates of coincident points in the target coordinate system, analyze the transformation residuals.
-Transformation residuals are the differences between the transformed coordinates and the known coordinates of coincident points.
-Calculate the root mean square error of coordinate residuals to evaluate the accuracy of coordinate transformation, and eliminate gross errors based on the residual tolerance (three times the root mean square error).
-If the transformation accuracy evaluation is not qualified, reselect coincident points for parameter calculation.
+3. Accuracy Analysis: Calculate the coordinates of common points in the target coordinate system using the transformation parameters, analyze the transformation residuals (the differences between the converted coordinates and the known coordinates of common points), and compute the mean square error of the coordinate residuals to evaluate the accuracy of the coordinate transformation.
+Gross errors should be eliminated based on the residual tolerance (three times the mean square error of residuals).
+If the transformation accuracy assessment is unsatisfactory, reselect common point coordinates for parameter calculation.

-4. Coordinate Transformation: Based on the final qualified transformation parameters, calculate the coordinates of other features in the target coordinate system.
+4. Coordinate Transformation: Calculate the coordinates of other features in the target coordinate system using the final qualified transformation parameters.

 Notes: